-The article says that paleontology was a young science in the United States in the mid-1800s.
 How knowledgeable about the field were paleontologists of the time?

-- A They were more informed than those in other nations. - B They were the greatest experts of the field at the time. - C They were not very knowledgeable about their field. - D They were just as knowledgeable as any other scientists.
+- B They were the greatest experts of the field at the time. - C They were not very knowledgeable about their field. - D They were just as knowledgeable as any other scientists.